Landscapes in Lightroom: The Essential Step-by-Step Guide

 And third, there's the PDF ebook itself.
 This includes nine examples, where I take you step-by-step through processing each image in Lightroom.
 You’ll get to see my workflow in action, with a variety of images – high contrast, low contrast, color, black and white, HDR merge, panorama, and even a Milky Way photograph.
 You’ll learn many specific techniques and tips, but perhaps more importantly, you’ll gain insight into the decision-making process that so many photographers struggle with.
 How much contrast is enough?
 How far can you push the saturation without making the image look garish or fake?
 What’s the right white balance?

 And there’s much more.
 The first section of the ebook is devoted to understanding the Develop Module, and especially the powerful Basic Panel Tone Controls.
 There are many things going on under the hood that haven’t been talked about much (not even by Adobe, for some reason) like the automatic highlight recovery, and how all the Basic Panel Tone Controls are image-adaptive – that is, they auto-adjust their behavior based on image content.
 To help you understand how all this works you'll find a completely revamped video on the tone controls that covers that image-adaptive behavior, how each tool works, why you might consider changing your default settings, and how to approach processing both high-contrast and low-contrast images.

 Here’s just a partial list of things you’ll find in the ebook:

 - An in-depth look at the Basic Panel Tone Controls

 - Image-adaptive behavior: how Lightroom’s tone controls auto-adjust their behavior internally based on image content.

-- New features in Lightroom Classic CC, including the Range Mask and Profile Browser.
+- The best recent features in Lightroom Classic, including the Range Mask and Profile Browser.